RichardRosenblat/anima-engine-docs/README.md

 └─────────┬──────────┘
           │
 ┌─────────▼──────────┐
-│      Adpters       │  (Intention to command convertion) └────────────────────┘
+│      Adapters       │  (Intention to command conversion) └────────────────────┘
           │
 ┌─────────▼──────────┐